vdemeester/praetorian/README.md

 name for the public keys.

 **Note : This is an alpha software, use at your own risk.
-There is still rough edges and it's not as secure as it should be.**
+There is still rough edges and it's not as secure as it should be.
+And it's being written in golang.. :D**

 [![Flattr this git repo](http://api.flattr.com/button/flattr-badge-large.png)](https://flattr.com/submit/auto?user_id=vdemeester&url=http://github.com/vdemeester/praetorian&title=praetorian&language=&tags=github&category=software)